jackphillipsjmu/localize-it/README.md

 Builds a Jenkins instance that has the ability to pull in a GitHub project, build and run it using Blue Ocean's Jenkins Docker image.

 ### S3 Lambda ([simple-s3-lambda](simple-s3-lambda))
 Creates local S3 buckets and Lambda function to operate on CSV Census data that is pushed to a S3 sink bucket which is in turn pulled in via a AWS Lambda function.
-The functions code will transform the data as follows:
+This is similar to the [D&A Serverless Lambda Challenge](https://techchallenge.captechlab.com/data-engineering/Serverless.Assignment-1.Lambda-Introduction)

-### Spark
+### Spark _(Coming Soon!)_
-**Coming Soon!** Code is written just need to package it nicely :)
+Code is written just need to package it nicely :)

 ### Future Examples to Implement
 - **Sonar**: Performs static code analysis to ensure code quality.